Personal Finance for Beginners: Step by Step Guide

 In order to achieve the goal of financial freedom – even for simple personal finance for beginners — insurance is another way you ensure that your assets are protected.
 These include life, health and homeowner’s insurance — which is vital for anyone who owns a home or hopes to buy one someday.
 Without sufficient insurance protection, one unfortunate accident or illness could literally diminish all of your savings.

-Step 1: Assess Your Requirements and Look for the Best Available Plans Adequately covering yourself but not over-insuring.
+Assess Your Requirements and Look for the Best Available Plans Adequately covering yourself but not over-insuring.
 Insurance is one of the tools that helps you neither gain nor lose financially.

 Setting Financial Goals: Stay Motivated